 Probate in Oregon involves a good deal of legal paperwork that must be filed on time.
 To achieve the results you want, probate should be handled by an attorney with an understanding of the legal issues involved.
 Most probate courts in Oregon will not allow a person to move forward as a personal representative in full probate without an attorney because the process is too complex.
 A probate lawyer can assist with ensuring all creditors were dealt with properly according to Oregon law, all assets are consolidated into the estate and distributed to the correct beneficiaries, all income and estate tax filings are addressed, and other issues that could arise.
 There are many duties, and requirements of the personal representative that an attorney can ensure are seamlessly met.
 In fact, in many counties, the court requires all court-appointed fiduciaries to complete a training class after appointment to help them better understand their legal duties.

 The legal team at Collier Law near Keizer is here to assist you with probate proceedings.
-Please call our office to schedule a consultation with one of our experienced attorneys.
+Please call our law office to schedule a consultation with one of our experienced attorneys.